bihealth/Fracture-healing-and-aging-scSeq/README.md

 The scripts for Tchouto et. al paper on pronounced B cell impairment in adult immune-experienced mice [link to article](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2025.1511902/abstract).

 ## Data source
-The data used in this repository was provided by:
+The data used in this repository were provided by the following contributors from the Julius Wolff Institute of Biomechanics and Musculoskeletal Regeneration:
-- Christian H. Bucher (Julius Wolff Institute of Biomechanics and Musculoskeletal Regeneration)
+- Dr. Christian H. Bucher
-- Ann-Kathrin Mess (Julius Wolff Institute of Biomechanics and Musculoskeletal Regeneration)
+- Ann-Kathrin Mess
-- Katharina Schmidt-Bleek (Julius Wolff Institute of Biomechanics and Musculoskeletal Regeneration)
+- Dr. Katharina Schmidt-Bleek

 ## Contacts and links
 - P.I: Georg Duda, Dieter Beule